SAFE SURGERY AND HEALTH FOR ALL

 We Want to Hear From You!

-Did you attend the conference in person?
-Do you have feedback on the sessions or the declaration?
+Do you have feedback on the 2018 Declaration of Astana?
 Is your organization supporting #SafeSurgery as part of primary care?
 Contact us and tell us your thoughts to be featured on the G4 Alliance Blog!